Vitória S.C.: D. Afonso Henriques Stadium

-They play in the Estádio D. Afonso Henriques, which has a capacity of just over 30,000.

-After Os Três Grandes, Vitória is the club which attracts most supporters to the stadium, with average attendances of 20,000 per game.
-Vitória usually has a higher average than all the other clubs, even when the club played in the Second Division/League.
+They play in the Estádio D. Afonso Henriques, which has a capacity of just over 30,029.
+After The Big Three, Vitória is the club which attracts most supporters to the stadium, with average attendances close to 20,000 per game.
+Vitória usually has a higher average than all the other clubs, even when the club played in the Second League in 2006/07.